dataplan.usage_events

 Schema description

-Each event represents a unit of team data usage aggregated for a given logical key and time bucket.
-Events are published by Coralogix's data usage exporter after unit ratios have been applied.
+Each event represents one aggregated bucket of team data usage for a given logical key and time window, published by Coralogix's data usage exporter after unit ratios have been applied.

 | Field | Type | Description |